ibm-cloud-docs/vpc/about-contract.md

 ### The `images` subsection
 {: #hpcr_contract_images}

+Docker has announced the retirement of **Docker Content Trust (DCT)**.
+Since DCT is built on the legacy **Notary v1 framework**, which is no longer actively maintained, it is not considered a future‑ready or sustainable solution for image signing and verification.
+As a result, customers are encouraged to move away from DCT and adopt **OCI‑compliant image‑signing and verification technologies** that align with current supply‑chain security standards.
+You can migrate container images to **IBM Cloud Container Registry (ICR)**.
+ICR integrates with the **Red Hat Signing Service (RHS)** as its trusted root of signing, providing a vendor‑backed trust model and alignment with contemporary container security and supply‑chain best practices.
+For more information, see [Retiring Docker Content Trust](https://www.docker.com/blog/retiring-docker-content-trust/).
+{: important}

 The `images` subsection is meant only for an image that is signed.

 #### Images described by docker compose